tlswg/tls13-spec/draft-ietf-tls-tls13.md

   be more consistent and to remove superfluous messages such as ChangeCipherSpec.

-- ECC is now in the base spec and includes new signature algorithms, such as ed25519 and ed448.
+- Elliptic curve algorithms are now in the base spec and includes new signature algorithms, such as ed25519 and ed448.
 TLS 1.3 removed point format negotiation in favor of a single point format for each curve.

 - Other cryptographic improvements including the removal of compression and custom DHE groups, changing the RSA padding to use PSS, and the removal of